Compra-Venta/compraVenta-backend/README.md

 # Compra-Venta

-**About**
+**About** <br />
-Today’s world has advanced a lot in terms of cryptocurrency exchange or digital currency exchange and the main reason that<br /> these digital currencies are overtaking physical currency is that it is not governed by any one single authority and is totally secure since it uses the blockchain technology.
-It is becoming investors' choice to trade into crypto currencies.
-But since this concept is relatively new and many people fear to adapt to invest in cryptocurrency, it has still not reached its potential.
-Many people who trade into this market without any prior knowledge face severe losses and fear using it again.
-So our aim is to provide a virtual trading platform which will provide budding investors a platform to dive into the trading of cryptocurrencies without having any fear of losing anything.
+Today’s world has advanced a lot in terms of cryptocurrency exchange or digital currency exchange and <br />
+the main reason that these digital currencies are overtaking physical currency is that it is not governed <br />
+by any one single authority and is totally secure since it uses the blockchain technology.
+It is becoming <br />
+investors' choice to trade into crypto currencies.
+But since this concept is relatively new and many people fear<br />
+to adapt to invest in cryptocurrency, it has still not reached its potential.
+Many people who trade into this <br />
+market without any prior knowledge face severe losses and fear using it again.
+So our aim is to provide a virtual<br /> trading platform which will provide budding investors a platform to dive into the trading of cryptocurrencies without<br />
+having any fear of losing anything.<br />

-Main **features** of our project are -
+Main **features** of our project are - <br />

 ● **Virtual Trading-** Each user will be provided with some virtual money with the help of which a user can trade into the choice of his own cryptocurrency which will help a user well versed with cryptocurrency trading gradually.
 ● **Real-time price updation-** The actual price of each cryptocurrency will be updated regularly without a long delay with the help of API’s.